-In normal times, (remember them?) our monthly play readings take place on the second Monday of the month and are held upstairs at The Cornerhouse situated at the top of Bath Street, Frome.
-However…
+Our monthly play readings usually take place on the second Monday of the month,(but see below), and currently take place in the upstairs room at The Cornerhouse at the top of Bath Street, Frome BA11 1QA

-You’re probably familiar to a greater or lesser extent with The Taming of the Shrew, but did you know there was a sequel?
-The Tamer Tamed was written by John Fletcher, who later collaborated with Shakespeare on a number of plays, including The Two Noble Kinsmen, subsequently taking over as principal playwright for The King’s Men upon Shakespeare’s retirement.
-We pick up the original story some ten years on, to find that Petruchio has just married his late wife Kate’s cousin Maria – but isn’t about to get things all his own way this time.
-We explored Elizabethan misogyny from a 20th century perspective in our earlier reading of Emilia, but here, in Fletcher’s passionate call for true equality and partnership, we get a chance to see that some attitudes were perhaps a little more nuanced.
-It’s also a lot of fun.
-Please note slightly earlier start time for this reading!
+John Fletcher, who took over from Shakespeare on the latter’s retirement as principal playwright for The King’s Men, having earlier collaborated with him on a number of plays, also wrote The Tamer Tamed, a sequel to The Taming of the Shrew.
+Picking up the original story some ten years on, we find that Petruchio has just married his late wife Kate’s cousin Maria – but isn’t about to get things all his own way this time.
+We explored Elizabethan misogyny from a 20th century perspective in our earlier reading of Emilia, but here, in Fletcher’s passionate call for true equality and partnership, was a chance to see that some attitudes were perhaps a little more nuanced.
+It was also a lot of fun.

 Emilia.
 Emilia Bassano, (1569-1645), was the daughter of an Italian musician in the English court, one of the first published woman poets, a mother, a teacher and a proto-feminist.
 In a play that rouses its audience to a pitch of fervour, Morgan Lloyd Malcolm turns her into a symbol of women down the ages who have struggled to make their voices heard, portraying Emilia as a wild, passionate and fiercely intelligent woman.
 She was undoubtedly a contemporary of Shakespeare, but was she also his lover, the inspiration for the dark lady of the sonnets and, as a fellow poet, someone whose words the bard freely borrowed?